SpeedyOrc-C/HoYo-Glyphs/README_en.md

 ## Intro

-This repository contains the fonts of the constructed writing systems in the video game *Genshin Impact*.
+This repository contains the fonts of the constructed writing systems in the video games developed by Hoyoverse.
+These fonts are **not obtained from any forms of reverse engineering to the games**.

 If you want to have a glance at them just for fun, check [this link](https://speedyorc-c.github.io/Genshin-Glyphs/demo/index.html).